-The Kingdom of Spain is a member of the European Union.
-As such, the full regulatory body of EU law applies in the country as regards rules on access to, inter alia, market, slot regulation, competition law, state aid, passenger rights and accident investigation.
+Spain is a member of the European Union.
+As such, the full regulatory body of EU law applies in the country as regards rules on access to, inter alia, markets, slot regulation, competition law, state aid, passenger rights and accident investigation.

 The main bodies that regulate aviation in Spain are the Directorate General of Civil Aviation (DGAC) and the State Agency for Aviation Safety (AESA), both under the umbrella of the Ministry for Development.
 The DGAC is responsible for the preparation of industrial and strategical policies and proposals for the aviation sector, the representation and coordination with other public administrations and with the European Union in matters of air transport policy, and the approval of aeronautical circulars.
-AESA has responsibility to exercise inspection and penalisation authorities in civil aviation matters and it takes the initiative to approve provisions in matters of aviation safety and passenger protection, among other topics.
+AESA has responsibility for exercising inspection and penal authority in civil aviation matters, and it takes the initiative to approve provisions in matters of aviation safety and passenger protection, among other things.

 Unlike other countries, Spain has a dual registration system for aircraft.
 The Aircraft Matriculation Registry (RMA) falls under the jurisdiction of AESA and is an administrative registry of aircraft, but not a registry of title or ownership.
 It is operator-based.
 The main effect of registration is that an aircraft is provided with a Spanish registration number (beginning with the letters EC, followed by a hyphen and a combination of three further letters, e.g., EC-XXX) and thus becomes a Spanish aircraft.
 The Central Moveable Assets Registry (RBM), under the jurisdiction of the Directorate General of Legal Safety and Public Faith, which in turn pertains to the Ministry of Justice, is a register of title, ownership and encumbrances over movable assets, including aircraft.
 The main effect of registration is that evidence is provided in respect of the status of ownership and liens over assets.
 With some exceptions, most transactions involving Spanish-registered aircraft must be recorded at both the RMA and the RBM.